ADS-B (Automatic Dependent Surveillance –Broadcast)

 ADS-B systems broadcast your aircraft’s position to ATC and other appropriately equipped aircraft/vehicles, usually via your transponder.
 There are two types of ADS-B transmissions: ADS-B Out, which are the transmissions going out from your plane, and ADS-B In, which are transmissions that your aircraft can copy if you have the proper equipment.

-Virtually all aircraft are required to be ADS-B Out capable in the United States by 2020 and an LOA is required for many international ADS-B Out operations and all ADS-B In operations.
+Virtually all aircraft are required to be ADS-B Out capable in the United States by 2020 and as of November of 2018, the FAA has decommissioned LOA A153, and therefore operators registered in the US are no longer required to obtain an LOA for ADS-B Out operations.

 This is a Data Link Communications application that allows the aircraft to form an automatic position reporting contract with Air Traffic Control (ATC).
 When enabled, the aircraft will automatically provide data to ATC without further input from the pilots.
 Although it has some similarity with ADS-B (Broadcast), the two technologies are different systems and have entirely separate standards, mandates, and requirements.

 ATN-B (Aeronautical Telecommunication Network –Baseline)

 This is a type of Data Link Communications (DLC) system that provides the aircraft with the capability to perform Controller Pilot Data Link Communications (CPDLC).
 It is a digital-based system and is primarily used in European continental airspace.
 (See also “VDL-Mode 2.”)

 Also known as “RNAV-5”, it refers to an aircraft’s Area Navigation (RNAV) ability for continental en-route operations.
 An LOA is not universally required, but is highly recommended.
 The LOA that authorized users for B-RNAV (and P-RNAV) labelled B034, has been decommissioned as of February 2020, for Part 91 -US registered aircraft.